-OK, so you have an ecommerce website and wondering how you can multiply your online sales?
-Well, there are a lot of hacks to grow your ecommerce sales but in this blog post, I will be sharing few ways (tested & proven) to optimize the mobile checkout process of your online store and grab more orders.
+OK, so you have an eCommerce website and wondering how you can multiply your online sales.
+Well, there are a lot of hacks to grow your eCommerce sales but in this blog post, I will be sharing a few ways (tested & proven) to optimize the mobile checkout process of your online store and grab more orders.

 Let’s get started!